HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/Calum-Quinn_dylanramos/protocol.md

 ## Transport layer protocol

 This protocol will employ TCP for it's communications.

 The client establishes the connection.
 It must know the server's IP address.

 The server transmits the possible operations to the Client in a "Welcome message".
-The server listens for communication on TCP port 32976.
+It listens for communication on TCP port 32976.

 The client transmits their desired operation.

 The server either transmits the solution or an error message in case of an unsupported request.

 The client closes the communication after it has made all the requests it wants.

 ## Messages